PrincetonUniversity/running_gromacs/README.md

 # Running GROMACS

-This guide presents the best practices for using GROMACS on the Princeton HPC clusters.
+This guide presents the best practices for using GROMACS on the Princeton Research Computing clusters.